Dragon-Wonder/Physics-Collision-Simulator/docs/CONTRIBUTING.md

 More or less the Google Style which can be found [here](https://google.github.io/styleguide/cppguide.html)

-Some expections exist, but they are mostly because of old formatting that hasn't been updated yet.
+Some exceptions exist, but they are mostly because of old formatting that hasn't been updated yet.